FederalCSUMission/IL5DeploymentGuide/SQLDeploymentGuide.md

 Approval Process
 1. Navigate to the Azure SQL database server selected in step 4c in the previous section.
-2. Click on "Show networking settings" on the overview blade , in "Essentials" section at the top of the page.
+2. Click on 'Show networking settings' on the overview blade , in 'Essentials' section at the top of the page.
 3. Click on Private access
-4. Verify that the private endpoint (created in the previous section) has the Connection state of "Approved"
+4. Verify that the private endpoint (created in the previous section) has the Connection state of 'Approved'

 ## Deployment
 ### Deploy SQL Azure VM